sanjiv-singh/anomaly_detector_cfn/README.md

 The `deploy.sh` script may be used for running all the three tasks.
 For this to work, the above parameters must be stored in the `templates/params.json` file.
 The provided script runs on Linux (Unix) and Mac systems only.
 It is assumed that aws cli is installed on the system and properly configured with access key and secret.

+In the lambda_hander code in `anomaly_detection.py` change the `topic_arn` in line number 22 to as per the account being used to deploy the project.

 ```console
 foo@bar:~$ cd <project dir>
 foo@bar:~$ chmod 755 deploy.sh